fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 - Due to the aliasing constraint mentioned previously, the supplier SBC must not use in-dialogue SIP requests for resetting the timer on connections created by SIP Proxy outbound to the supplier SBC.

-- After two minutes of idling (FIN, ACK) is transmitted to the supplier SBC by SIP Proxy within approximately 10 to 20 seconds.
+- After two minutes of idling (FIN, ACK) are transmitted to the supplier SBC by SIP Proxy within approximately 10 to 20 seconds.

 ### Notes